vyca2017/content/content/tutorials/freecom/part-4.md

 ### Configuring Apollo Client

 We need to put this token into the header of the HTTP request, more preciselyin into its `Authorization` field.
 However, since we're not performing any network requests directly when we're using Apollo, we have no direct access to the requests' headers.
-However, we can configure our instance of the `ApolloClient` such that it adds the token on every request it sends.
+Apollo thus gives us the option to configure our instance of the `ApolloClient` such that it attaches the token for us with every request.

 Apollo Client uses the concept of [_middleware_](http://dev.apollodata.com/core/network.html#networkInterfaceMiddleware) for this.
 It's possible to add an additional step to the process of sending a network request by adding a middleware to the `networkInface` that we're passing to the `ApolloClient` constructor: